cbor-wg/edn-literal/draft-ietf-cbor-edn-literals.md

-Numbers composed only of digits (of the respective base) are interpreted as CBOR integers (major type 0/1, or where the number cannot be represented in this way, tag 2/3).
+Numbers composed only of digits (of the respective base) are interpreted as CBOR integers (major type 0/1, or where the number cannot be represented in this way, major type 6 with tag 2/3).
 Using a decimal point (`.`) and/or an exponent (`e` for decimal, `p` for hexadecimal) turns the number into a floating point number (major type 7) instead, irrespective of whether it is an integral number mathematically.

-The non-finite floating-point numbers Infinity, -Infinity, and NaN are written exactly as in this sentence (this is also a way they can be written in JavaScript, although JSON does not allow them).
+The non-finite floating-point numbers `Infinity`, `-Infinity`, and `NaN` are written exactly as in this sentence (this is also a way they can be written in JavaScript, although JSON does not allow them).

 See {{decnumber}} for additional details of the EDN number syntax.

-(Note that further number formats, e.g., for representing rational numbers as fractions, or NaNs with non-zero payloads, can be added as application-oriented literals.)
+(Note that literals for further number formats, e.g., for representing rational numbers as fractions, or for NaNs with non-zero payloads, can be added as application-oriented literals.

-## Tags

-A tag is
-written as a decimal unsigned integer for the tag number, followed by the tag content in parentheses; for instance, a date in the format specified by RFC 3339 (ISO 8601) could be notated as:

-{: indent='5'}
-0("2013-03-21T20:04:00Z")

-or the equivalent epoch-based time as the following:

-{: indent='5'}
-1(1363896240)

-## Simple values

-EDN uses JSON syntax for the simple values True (>`true`\<), False (>`false`\<), and Null (>`null`\<).
-Undefined is written >`undefined`\< as in JavaScript.

-Other simple values are given as "simple()" with the appropriate integer in the parentheses.
-For example, >`simple(42)`\< indicates major type 7, value 42.
+Background information beyond that in {{-cbor}} about the representation of numbers in CBOR can be found in the informational document
+{{-numbers}}.)

 ## Strings